Otumba de Gómez Farías: History

 This area was most likely settled by the Otomi although it is said that these Otomi descended from the Chichimeca.
 A series of villages were established in this area in the Classic period between 200 and 900 AD with the first known ruler being Motolina.
 When the chiefdom of Xaltocan fell in 1200, many other Otomis came to take refuge here, founding the town.

 The area came under the rule of Azcapotzalco during the reign of Tezozomoc.
 Aztec rule was established here by Nezahualcoyotl from Texcoco, who made Otumba a regional capital, serving as a point of collection for tribute.

 As an Aztec city, it contained a sacred plaza with a temple and perhaps a lord's palace.
 Outside this plaza area was the residential area for the elite called the pipiltin, consisting of large houses occupied by extended families.
 There was probably also a central market.
 Outside of that was a second residential zone for the common population, called the macehualtin.
 The organization of the city reflected that of Texcoco but at a smaller scale.
 There is evidence that this city produced crafts such as ceramics on a large scale.

 The Battle of Otumba is part of the story of the fall of Tenochtitlan, specifically La Noche Triste.
 The Spanish had to flee the Aztec capital and reach Tlaxcalan, where they would find allies.
-After being beleaguered on the causeway leading out of the city, Hernán Cortés fled towards Tlaxcala, and was intercepted by a group of warriors of the Tenocha, Tepanec, Xochimilco, and other peoples.
+After being beleaguered on the causeway leading out of the city, Hernán Cortés fled towards Tlaxcala, and was intercepted by a group of warriors of the Tenocha, Tepanec, Xochimilca, and other peoples.
 However, despite the fact that they had already seen horses, seeing Spanish knights in full regalia proved to have shock value, as the warriors had never seen such in open battle.
 The fight lasted for four hours until Cortés attacked a warrior named Cihuacóatl Matlatzincatzin, the tallest and most adorned of the attackers.
 He and thirteen knights charged the army's leader and killed him.
 This charge broke the natives’ ranks and they fled.
 This battle gives Otumba the denomination of "La Heroica Otumba."
 Despite the poor condition and heavy losses of the Spanish army and the overwhelming number of Aztec warriors, the Spanish prevailed and were able to reach Tlaxcala to regroup.
 Some 20,000 Aztecs were killed.
 While the town lends its name to this battle, it really occurred in a place called Temalacatitlán.

 After the battle, people from Otumba and other surrounding areas sent ambassadors to Cortes to ask forgiveness for fighting against him with the Aztecs.
 The ambassador from Tenochtitlan, however, still expressed the city's opposition to him.
 Cortes had the natives from Otumba capture the ambassador from Tenochtitlan for him as proof of their loyalty.